HybridCap: Inertia-aid Monocular Capture of Challenging Human Motions: Related Work

-To overcome the limitations of vision cues only, another category of works propose to use IMUs.
+\myparagraph{Inertial Motion Capture.} To overcome the limitations of vision cues only, another category of works propose to use IMUs.
 Previously, purely inertial methods using large amounts of sensors like Xsens MVN~\cite{XSENS} has been commercially used.
 However, intrusive capture system prompts researchers forward to sparse-sensor setup.
 SIP~\cite{von2017SIP}, which uses only 6 IMUs, presents a pioneering exploration.
 However, limitations of its traditional optimization framework make real-time application impractical.
-Recent data-driven works~\cite{huang2018DIP,TransPose2021} achieve great improvements on accuracy and efficiency with sparse-sensors, but substantial drift is still unsolved for challenging motions.
-Preceding sensor-aid solutions propose to combine IMUs with videos~\cite{gilbert2019fusing,henschel2020accurate,malleson2019real,malleson2017real}, RGB-D cameras~\cite{helten2013real,Zheng2018HybridFusion}, or optical markers~\cite{Andrews2016}.
-Although these approaches partially solve scene-occlusion problem and correct drift effectively, they are restricted from either undesirable system complexity or physically implausible estimation for challenging motions.
+Recent data-driven works~\cite{huang2018DIP,TransPose2021,PIPCVPR2022} achieve great improvements on accuracy and efficiency with sparse sensors, but substantial drift is still unsolved for challenging motions.
+Preceding sensor-aid solutions propose to combine IMUs with videos~\cite{gilbert2019fusing,henschel2020accurate,malleson2019real,malleson2017real}, RGB-D cameras~\cite{helten2013real,Zheng2018HybridFusion}, optical markers~\cite{Andrews2016} or even LiDAR~\cite{10049734}.
+Although these approaches partially solve scene-occlusion problem and correct drift effectively, they are restricted from either undesirable system complexity or implausible estimation for challenging motions.